How long should your email be? (Email experts weigh in)

 Email newsletter

-Your email newsletter length could end up be your longest.
+Your email newsletter length could end up being your longest.
 Why?
 Because you have a lot of content to share.
 But don’t overshare, your goal with a newsletter should be driving traffic to your website or landing page.

 Promotional email